 - Rheumatic fever is a complex disease that affects the joints, skin, heart, blood vessels, and brain.

-- It may occur after an infection with strep bacteria, such as strep throat or scarlet fever.
+- It occurs after an infection with strep bacteria, such as strep throat or scarlet fever.

 - Treatment includes antibiotics, anti-inflammatory medicine, and bed rest.